hellohaptik/docs_haptik/docs/agent-chat/adding-agents-and-permissions.md

 >  While these are the default set of permission groups available, if a client wishes to have these permissions segregated differently, they can do so.

-### Permissions that can be allocated
+### Features that can be allocated

-These permissions could be added to a client specific permission group, if requested for
+These features could be added to a client specific permission group, if requested or required.

 	- can add canned responses (pre-defined replies that agents could use)
 	- can add external tools
 	- will receive daily expert performance csv via mail

 <!-- TODO: add a link to permission group editing here -->

 ## How to add agents with permission

 ### Step 1: Log in and select Administrator